autoplot/documentation/javadoc/org/autoplot/ascii/ColSpanTableCellRenderer.md

+# org.autoplot.ascii.ColSpanTableCellRenderer

-# org.autoplot.ascii.ColSpanTableCellRendererThis allows colspan in a JTable.
+This allows colspan in a JTable.

-ColSpanTableCellRenderer( )
+# ColSpanTableCellRenderer( )

 ***